danmastrow/book-review/README.md

    - [x] Ensure a user can only review a book once
    - [x] Validate that the review text is not empty and the rating is between 1 and 5
    - [x] Return user friendly error messages
-- [ ] Ensure readme is updated, images, notes, todos local dev etc
+- [x] Ensure readme is updated, images, notes, todos local dev etc
-- [ ] Record loom and send off

 ## Out of scope
 - [x] Add custom domain